The Rabbit Air MinusA2 Air Purifier – Is It Really As Quiet As A Whisper?

 At the time of writing the cost for a replacement filter pack for the Rabbit Air MinusA2 was in the region of $85.

-Assuming the filters last for an average of 18 months that works out at roughly $0.16 a day, so it’s a pretty reasonable price to pay for fresh, uncontaminated air in my opinion.
+Assuming the filters last for a lower-end average of 18 months that works out at roughly $0.16 a day, so it’s a pretty reasonable price to pay for fresh, uncontaminated air in my opinion.

 Running costs are also kept low as the MinusA2 is Energy Star rated, meaning it operates 40% more efficiently than units without this accreditation.